 [GRAYLAG GOOSE]

 Anser anser Status: No accepted records.
-Taxonomy: Two subspecies in Eurasian range (Gill et al 2022).
-The vast majority of Graylag Goose reports for North America are designated “Graylag Goose (Domestic type)”.
-These geese have been developed through selective breeding in Europe, northern Africa and western Asia from wild Graylag Geese (Wikipedia) and are often […]
+Taxonomy: Two subspecies are recognized in its native Eurasian range (AviList 2025).
+The vast majority of Graylag Goose reports for North America are designated “Graylag Goose (Domestic type)” by eBird (eBird.org).
+These geese have been developed through selective breeding in Europe, northern Africa and western Asia from wild Graylag […]

 PINK-FOOTED GOOSE